Beautiful Puglia – A Road Trip Itinerary

 The views from here are stunning and sunsets draw a big crowd, so go early and wait it out with a beer if you want the best views!

-Evenings on the seafront are family orientated and busy.
-There are lots of food vans selling crepe, gelato, and pizza along the promenade, as well as a number of restaurants and bars.
+Evenings on the seafront are family-orientated and busy.
+There are lots of food vans selling crepe, gelato, and pizza along the promenade, as well as several restaurants and bars.

 There is a great atmosphere with families out together to enjoy the evening sun and there are usually a few surfers in the water if the waves are right.
 It’s a great place for an evening stroll before dinner or to enjoy an Aperol Spritz overlooking the water.